maitria/alpha/README.md

 (If you don't know what *touch*, *chmod* & *chown* are, now would be a good time to Google them.)

 Now edit */etc/default/tomcat7* and find where it says `AUTHBIND=`.
-Set it to YES.
+Uncomment it and set it to YES.
 And edit */etc/tomcat7/server.xml*.
-See where it says <Connector port=8080> or some such?
+See where it says \<Connector port=8080\> or some such?
 Change that to 80.
 80 is the default port.

 My notes at this point say "This might come in handy."